 Spring is a great time to hit the reset button and reintroduce some fresh foods into your kids' diet after a long winter.
 Get into the swing of spring produce with these four seasonal favorites.

 A calcium-rich food, yogurt is important for building strong bones and teeth.
-At eight grams per 6 ounce container, yogurt is also a great source of protein.
+At eight grams per 6 ounce container, yogurt also is a great source of protein.
 Greek yogurt has up to twice that much, however it provides less calcium.
-Yogurt is also a good source of probiotic bacteria, which can promote good digestion and immune system function.
+Yogurt also is a good source of probiotic bacteria, which can promote good digestion and immune system function.

 Loaded with vitamins, minerals and phytonutrients, fresh strawberries are a seasonal superstar.
 Just one cup provides more than a day's worth of vitamin C, plus a hearty dose of manganese, which is important for bone development.
 A serving of strawberries also packs three grams of fiber.

 "They are a versatile fruit that can be used in many ways," says Angelone.
 "Try them alone, in a fruit salad, over cereal, with yogurt or even blend frozen strawberries in a smoothie for a thicker consistency."

 Asparagus is an excellent source of bone-building vitamin K as well as folate.
 It also provides vitamin A and iron.
 Available in green, purple and white varieties, asparagus spears are fun to eat and go with all kinds of foods.

 Angelone suggests trying some simple preparation techniques to encourage kids to eat more vegetables.
 "Have them roll asparagus in egg then in bread crumbs and bake on a cookie sheet until tender," she says.
 "Sprinkle with Parmesan cheese for an extra treat!"